Poet, writer, essayist, author of

 NEWS AND EVENTS

-•THE UNDISCOVERED COUNTRY makes Rajiv Mohabir's APA reading list!
+•THE UNDISCOVERED COUNTRY makes Rajiv Mohabir's Asian Pacific American Heritage Month 2020 reading list!

 •My short story, 'The Sea', is published by the Ernest Hemingway Foundation in Hemingway Shorts Vol. 5, among other finalists of their annual short-fiction prize.

-•An essay from by forthcoming essay collection THE UNDISCOVERED COUNTRY appears over at ELECTRIC LITERATURE.
+•An essay from THE UNDISCOVERED COUNTRY appears over at ELECTRIC LITERATURE.

 •An extract from my poem 'Ibis' appears in the July/August issue of POETRY.